Car storage in Atlanta, GA

 Do I need a climate controlled storage unit in Atlanta?

-The forecast high for Atlanta is 68 degrees today.
-The record high for today in Atlanta is 87 degrees.
-High temperatures and humidity can cause mold and mildew to thrive.
-If you're considering storing items that are susceptible to mold and mildew during this period, consider renting a climate controlled storage unit.
+The forecast low for Atlanta is 48 degrees today.
+The record low for today in Atlanta is 25 degrees.
+Low temperatures below 32 degrees can cause freezing.
+If you're considering storing items that are susceptible to damage from freezing during this period, consider renting a climate controlled storage unit.

 Does Atlanta student population affect self-storage prices?